Aurélien Quinion

 Aurélien Quinion (born 27 January 1993) is a French race-walker.
+He won the bronze medal at the 2026 European Athletics Championships in the marathon race walk.
 He is a multiple-time national champion and competed at the 2024 Olympic Games and the 2022, 2023 and 2025 World Athletics Championships.

-Career
+Biography

 He won the French Indoor Athletics Championships in the 5000 metres race walk in Miramas in February 2021.
 He placed fourteenth over 20 km at the 2022 World Athletics Championships, in Eugene, Oregon.

 In Val-de-Reuil on 11 February 2023, he won won the French Indoor Race Walking Championships in the 5000 metres race walk.
 The following month, on 12 March, he won the 20km event at the French Race Walking Championships in Aix-les-Bains.
 He competed at the 2023 World Athletics Championships in Budapest, Hungary.

 He competed at the 2024 Olympic Games in Paris, France, placing ninth in the 20km race walk in a personal best time of 1:19:56.
 The race came shortly after he became a father, with his daughter being born six hours before the start of the race, and he came directly from the hospital where his wife gave birth in order to compete.